 Not only are meaningful financial control systems apparently being ignored or misunderstood by those running many publicly traded companies, they are apparently ignored or misunderstood by auditors as well.
 Many of these companies, especially banks, had to have undergone several audits since Sarbanes-Oxley took effect.
 Can regulations like SOX be effective if auditing systems to ensure compliance aren’t effective?

 When the only goal of an internal control system is compliance, then you are doing the absolute minimum.
-As we can see in this current example, basic compliance at the lowest level does not really protect your investors, your employees, your customers, and other stakeholders.
+Basic compliance at the lowest level does not really protect your investors, your employees, your customers, and other stakeholders.
 Those banks and financial institutions, however, using an internal control system to continually improve and strengthen the organization, are much more to likely to be left standing when the financial world stops spinning.
 That is lesson we should all take to heart, no matter what kind of business we are in.